-MARY KAY ASH CHARITABLE FOUNDATION

-CANADA

-Year Founded: 2001

-Mission: The Mary Kay Ash Charitable Foundation's mission is to support women living with cancer and help end violence against women by providing grants to women's shelters and community outreach programs.

-Background: The Mary Kay Ash Charitable Foundation is committed to supporting women living with cancer through the Look Good Feel Better program and to help end violence against women by providing grants to women's shelters and community outreach programs.
+MARY KAY ASH CHARITABLE FOUNDATION (CANADA) Year Founded: 2001 Foundation Background: Established in Canada, the mission of the Mary Kay Ash Charitable Foundation is to support women living with cancer through the Look Good Feel Better program and to help end violence against women by providing grants to women's shelters and community outreach programs.
 The Foundation provides a grant to a domestic violence shelter in each of the ten provinces in Canada to support women and their families trying to flee domestic violence situations annually.
 Since 2001, the Foundation has awarded more than \$2.986 million.

-Website: www.marykay.ca
+To learn more about The Mary Kay Ash Charitable Foundation, visit marykay.ca.
+Mission: The mission of the Mary Kay Ash Charitable Foundation is to support women living with cancer through the Look Good Feel Better program and to help end violence against women by providing grants to women's shelters and community outreach programs.
 Mary Kay Ash Charitable Foundation Helps Women Stay Safe; Cancer Patients Stay Positive